 Chances are, you will resonate with someone.
-There are people out there who are looking for what you have shown them is possible.
-And, you’ve done so without being an informercial.
+People out there are looking for what you have shown them is possible.
+And, you’ve done so without being an infomercial.

-The best part about attraction marketing (when used effectively) is that you attract the people you are looking for.
-Become the hunted, versus the hunter.
-Because, from the attraction you are able to connect, build and foster relationships.
+The best part about attraction marketing (when used effectively) is attracting the people you are looking for.
+Become the hunted versus the hunter.
+Because, from the attraction, you can connect, build and foster relationships.

 Conversations on Social Media

-And, I found personally, the more time I spent in my inbox, versus the newsfeed, my own success continued to grow.
+And I found that my success continued to grow with the more time I spent in my inbox versus the newsfeed.
 My relationships became more meaningful.
 What’s your experience with inbox conversations?
 Are they happening enough?

-I would really encourage you to spend more time in this area of social media than anywhere else.
-They key is building up ongoing conversations with new people all the time.
+I would encourage you to spend more time in this area of social media than anywhere else.
+The key is building up ongoing conversations with new people all the time.